 Loans & Grants

 The U.S. EPA offers a variety of grant and loan programs and technical assistance to help communities assess and clean up brownfields and prepare them for redevelopment.
-The proposal package for the fiscal year 2014 assessment, cleanup and revolving loan fund grants is currently available at U.S. EPA's Brownfields Grants page.
-The application deadline is January 22, 2014.
+Information on U.S. EPA brownfields grants is currently available at U.S. EPA's Brownfields Grants page.
+The application deadline is January 31, 2019.
 In order to develop a complete proposal package, the U.S. EPA requires a letter of acknowledgement from a state agency.
 Learn how to obtain a Letter of Acknowledgment from DTSC.
-All requests must be received by January 10, 2014.
+All requests must be received by January 7, 2019.

 Revolving Loan Fund (RLF) Program